harshitpandey0426/BASH-SHELL/README.md

 # About
-Develop a working POSIX compatible shell with a subset of feature support of your default shell.
+Developed a working POSIX compatible shell with a subset of feature support of your default shell.
 Apart from basic working, required features to be implemented are listed below.

 # This shell supports following features:
 * Multiprocess approach using fork syscall.